Thewolfleader500/RoTAS/README.md

 ---

 ## Devlog
+   - !!
+CURRENTLY NON-FUNCTIONAL !!
+   - Sleep timings need to be refined.
+Code makes a lot of assumptions.

    - Most Recent Patch: v0.2.2
    - Far as I'm aware, ROBLOX's physics system is plagued with RNG and inconsistency.
    - Plan going forward is to add a function to screen record the past whatever seconds of gameplay and change inputs based on frame advance, similar to how a lot of TASes use slowdown and input editors.
 Thing being, you can't actually *slow down* ROBLOX without just exploiting, so you'll neeed to use a previous recording.